Is a Correction Looming Ahead for Wabtec Corporation (WAB)

 Cowen gave a rating of “Outperform” to WAB, setting the target price at $67 in the report published on May 13th of the current year.

-Volatility was left at 2.90%, however, over the last 30 days, the volatility rate increased by 2.45%, as shares surge +3.40% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -10.74% lower at present.
+Volatility was left at 2.90%, however, over the last 30 days, the volatility rate increased by 2.62%, as shares sank -6.18% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -14.36% lower at present.

 Insider Trading